Food destinations within easy reach of Detroit. worth the train, the rental car or the early start.

 Famous for: Bavarian fried chicken at Zehnder's and Bavarian Inn

 Frankenmuth sits 90 minutes north of Detroit.
-The Michigan Bavarian-themed town runs fried chicken halls Zehnder's and Bavarian Inn since 1928 and 1888 respectively.
+The Michigan Bavarian-themed town runs fried chicken halls Zehnder's and Bavarian Inn since 1928.

 Royal Oak and Ferndale ★ 4.5